rrybarczyk/stratum/docs/sv2-explaination.md

 RR TODO: elaborate on functionality beyond just the channels.
 Explain that it is the core protocol and provides all the core messaging between the downstream mining farm and the upstream HC.
 There are three available modes of communication between the Mining Protocol node and then Hashrate Consumer.
 These modes are referred to as "channels".

 1. **Standard Channels**
 This is the simplest mode of communication and is the most efficient in terms of bandwidth consumption and CPU load.
 To achieve this, some choice is taken away from the miner.
 Specifically, the extranonce feature is unused such that the coinbase transaction is not altered and the 32-byte Merkle root hash is sent from the HC to the Mining Protocol node, rather than the Merkle tree branches, reducing bandwidth consumption and CPU load.
 RRQ: is Mining Protocol node the right thing to say here?

 2. **Extended Channels**
 This mode gives extensive control over the search space used by the Mining Device, allowing the miner to implement advanced used cases such as translation between the Stratum V1 and V2 protocols (used if the HC is Stratum V2 compatible but the Mining Device firmware is Stratum V1 compatible), difficulty aggregation (RRQ: what is diff aggregation?
 Is it similar to a miner choosing their own pdiff?), custom search space splitting (RRQ: is this encompassing the extranonce? what else does this include?), ect.
 (RRQ: what else is in "etc"?).
 The use of these features does come at a cost of higher bandwidth consumption and CPU load compared to the Standard Channel, but is still much more efficient than the Stratum V1 protocol.

 3. **Group Channels**
 This mode is a collection of Standard Channels that are opened within a particular connection so that they are addressable through a communication channel.
 RRQ: Need more clarity on this channel type.
 Is this used for a large farm?
 Why can't Extended Channels be grouped?

 ## Job Negotiation (JN) Protocol
-- Increases decentralization
 ### Motivation
 The Job Negotiation (JN) Protocol is used when a miner elects to exercise their right to select their own transaction set, a core feature of Stratum V2.
 This is in stark contrast to Stratum V1 where only the HC selects the transaction set.